DanyLinuxoid/PcapModifier/README.md

 6. Dynamically modify packet in interception process
 7. Automatically modify all received packets during interception process by injecting user provided values

+# Issues
-Program has very strange bug, possibly related to legacy framework that is used ---- packets are sended twice and are being received twice as well, no known fix, there was no issue found in code.
-Maybe it is just environment bug.
+Program has very strange bug, which is possibly related to legacy framework that is used => Packets are sended twice and are received twice as well, because of this issue, replay attack or simple "intercept-modify-resend" is not working well, as packet id's are duplicated and it break whole packet chain.
+There was no issue found in program code.
+Could be environment issue...